BBBase-EHeresy/PPPub/docs/scenarios/armies_of_the_hobbit.md

 **STARTING POSITIONS**

 The Evil player places the Three Trolls within 3" of the Campfire.
-The Good player then places Bilbo within 3" of Bill and places Kíli touching the centre of any board edge.
+The Good player then places Bilbo within 3" of Bill and places KÃ­li touching the centre of any board edge.
 The rest of Thorin's Company will be available later.

 **OBJECTIVES**